tomaszkacmajor/CarND-Traffic-Sign-Classifier-P2/README.md

 <img src="./readme_resources/TestImageToTransform.png"> <img src="./readme_resources/TestImagesAfterTransformation.png"></br></br>
 The new training data set has been increased from 34799 to 139148 samples.
 The validation and test set remained untouched.

 As a next step, I decided to convert the images to grayscale because it makes 3 times less the data which strongly influences on the training time.
 In addition, it has been shown in this [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) describing analogous problem that such operation helps in obtaining better results.
+At an early stage of my model architecture I trained the model for 20 epochs for RGB, YUV and Grey-scale and the latest one gave the best results.
 I also normalized the image data to be between -1 and 1.
 It prevents from the numerical unstabilities which can ocuur when the data resides far away from zero.
+Some other normalizations like 0.1-1.0 didn't change much in the final accuracy.

 Here is an example of a traffic sign image before and after grayscaling and normalization.
 Below, the histograms of both images are depicted. </br></br>
 <img src="./readme_resources/Grayscaling.png"></br></br>
 <img src="./readme_resources/HistogramAfterGreyAndNorm.png"></br></br>

 ### Design and Test a Model Architecture
-My final model architecture is the [LeNet](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf) convolutional neural network which has been proved to work on many similar problems.
+My final model architecture is the [LeNet](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf) convolutional neural network which proved to work on many similar problems, especially for image classification.
+The model consists of two convolution layers and three fully connected layers.
+Average pooling was used.

 The model consisted of the following layers: